 A large part of dioxins are absorbed through water intake.
 Humans need water to live, and our dependence on plastics has gone too far.
 Every time plastic is purchased, large portions of it gets deposited in the environment.
 Plastic sitting in soil or in waterbodies leaches dioxins.
 Also, every time a man-made fibre is washed (clothes made of polyester and the like), it releases plastic microfibres into our water systems.
 These plastic microfibres accumulate in our drinking water and the animals and plants that we consume.
 Then the dioxins are directly absorbed into our bodies.
 The age of plastic needs to end.

 Any type of bleached product exposes us to dioxins.
 Tampons and pads made from bleached cotton or synthetic fibres (plastic) contain dioxins.
 It is recommended that women start to use unbleached alternatives that do not have plastic applicators.
-When I used to get periods (now I have been artificially induced into menopause) I would purchase Natracare products only.
+When I used to get periods (I am currently on continual suppression) I would purchase Natracare products only.

 Treatment options for endometriosis need to be researched and improved.
 The current excuses for treatment of this disease are causing women more harm than good.
 Since my excision surgery, I am still in the process of determining a treatment plan that I am comfortable with, as right now my “treatment” is to take the birth control pill every single day until I am 65 (as children are not in the picture).
-This is an attempt to try to ensure that I do not get any more periods, which would result in the endometriosis returning quicker.
+This is an attempt to try to ensure that I do not get any more periods, as periods decrease my quality of life immensely.
 This exposes me to incredible health risks that I am not comfortable with.
 Women with endometriosis also have a greater risk of developing cancer and autoimmune disorders.
-It is important to do yearly checkups and to make an appointment with your doctor if you are feeling off.
+It is important to do yearly checkups, pap smears, and to make an appointment with your doctor if you are concerned.

 I am desperately hoping that more posts like this will bring a greater awareness to this disease and the toxic products that cause it.
-I truly do not want other women to have to suffer through this disease.
+I truly do not want other people with female reproductive systems to have to suffer through this disease.
 I’ve said it before, and I will say it again, we are natural beings that evolved from the earth, and we will return back into it.
 That is a natural environmental cycle that does not include high doses of synthetics.
 Let’s start looking out for one another and the environment.
-Pollution harms so much more than we know.
-Part Two can be found here.
+Pollution and synthetics harm more than we are aware of, or care to admit.
+Doing what we can to reduce our exposure to these dangerous chemicals and synthetics will help to improve our overall health.